 Set up throughout the festival space are free standing creation stations for artists of all ages.

 Past creation stations have included: Boat Making Buffet, Dough and Sensory Play Lab, Prayer Flags, Metal Stamping, Fairy Garden Village, Face Painting, Cardboard City, Clay Play Station, and Weaving Space.

 Throughout the event, the riverside stage features the strums and croonings of local musicians.
 Parie Wood, Amy Reed, Ross Hammond, Musical Robots, Tyehimba Kokayi, and many others have offered their song and spirit over the years.
-Join the campfire right before tuck in on Saturday night and you'll find many sharing songs and silliness as others find the courage to add their voices to the song.
+Join the campfire right before tuck in and you'll find many sharing songs and silliness as others find the courage to add their voices to the song.
 On Saturday night, children and families take over the stage with a delightfully unrehearsed and spur of the moment talent show.